HaMM4R/SightRead/README.md

 For those who would like to add random rhythms to the rotation you are able to do so by modifying RandomBeats.txt.
 There are currently some limitations to the system.
 The system currently only supports up to 16th notes however the underlying code to support them is done, just assets are needed so if you would like to make some contributions to the project please feel free.
+Be very careful with formatting as incorrect formatting may cause the app to crash.
 An example of some bars you might add to the file can be seen below:

 ```
 4 4 4 4       <----- A bar consisting of 4 quarter notes